 You can keep your names, decide on taking one of them, go for the double-barrelled approach or come up with the totally new moniker, perhaps a hybrid of them both.

 I hope you’ve enjoyed this modern wedding etiquette guide!
 Let me know what you think!

-Gary is a professional wedding photographer in Aylesbury, covering weddings throughout the UK and Europe.
+Gary is a professional wedding photographer in Aylesbury, and Cotswolds covering weddings throughout the UK and Europe.